Ancient Japan - Historical Temples and Traditional Architecture

 The Beginning of the Pilgrimage

-Today officially marks the start of our journey along the Kumano Kodo.
-If we were to describe it briefly: 'Camino de Santiago', but steeped in Japanese mythology.
+Today, our Kumano Kodo journey officially begins.
+To briefly describe it: 'Camino de Santiago' but immersed in Japanese mythology.
 An ancient network of pilgrimage routes traversing the Kii Peninsula and connecting historic shrines.
-Our goal for the day is Hongu – an onsen village reachable by a gentle hike.
+Our goal for the day is Hongu – an onsen village reached by a gentle hike.

 Day 4